CassiGS/jamstack-portfolio/content/blog/rotating-logo-lines/index.md

 Logo Set C: 9 10 11 12

-Then, for each line, I would group them together in alternating sets:
+Then, for each line, I would group them together in alternating sets.
 Like so:

 Line 1: A B A